Congenital heart defect: Hypoplasia

 Hypoplasia can affect the heart, typically resulting in the underdevelopment of the right ventricle or the left ventricle.
 This causes only one side of the heart to be capable of pumping blood to the body and lungs effectively.
 Hypoplasia of the heart is rare but is the most serious form of CHD.
 It is called hypoplastic left heart syndrome when it affects the left side of the heart and hypoplastic right heart syndrome when it affects the right side of the heart.
 In both conditions, the presence of a patent ductus arteriosus (and, when hypoplasia affects the right side of the heart, a patent foramen ovale) is vital to the infant's ability to survive until emergency heart surgery can be performed, since without these pathways blood cannot circulate to the body (or lungs, depending on which side of the heart is defective).
 Hypoplasia of the heart is generally a cyanotic heart defect.

 Obstructive defects

 Obstructive defects occur when heart valves, arteries, or veins are abnormally narrow or blocked.
 Common defects include pulmonic stenosis, aortic stenosis, and coarctation of the aorta, with other types such as bicuspid aortic valve stenosis and subaortic stenosis being comparatively rare.
 Any narrowing or blockage can cause heart enlargement or hypertension.

 Septal defects

 The septum is a wall of tissue which separates the left heart from the right heart.
 Defects in the interatrial septum or the interventricular septum allow blood to flow from the left side of the heart to the right, reducing the heart's efficiency.
 Ventricular septal defects are collectively the most common type of CHD, although approximately 30% of adults have a type of atrial septal defect called probe patent foramen ovale.
+An atrioventricular septal defect is more complex involving an atrial septal defect, a ventricular septal defect, and irregularities in the heart valves.